brtholomy/edithdunn/resume.md

 ## Highlights

-* 5+ years in high-profile art direction and project management
+* 5+ years in art direction and project management
+* Illustrator for web, print, and fashion: my designs have been sold in *Urban Outfitters* and *Nasty Gal*
 * Taste informed by the NYC fashion and LA interior design industries
-* Illustrator for web, print, and fashion: my designs have been sold in *Urban Outfitters* and *Nasty Gal*
-* Experienced manager of a distributed team

 ## Client Manager, [Logistis for Designers](https://www.logistis.design/)